 Elegant, nutty shortbread, crowned with pecan halves, is baked the traditional Scottish way, in a round pan, then cut into wedges.
 They’re perfect for a tea party — even if it’s just you, the cat, and a mug of Earl Grey.–Tina Salter

-4. Let the shortbread cool in the pan, about 15 minutes, then cut along the scoring lines into wedges.
+- 4. Let the shortbread cool in the pan, about 15 minutes, then cut along the scoring lines into wedges.
 Carefully remove the wedges from the pan, transferring them to a wire rack; cool completely.
-Store in airtight at room temperature up to 5 days.
+Store in an airtight container at room temperature for up to 5 days.

-Recipe © 2001 Diamond of California.
+Pecan Shortbread Recipe © 2001 Tina Salter.
+Photo © 2001 Holly Stewart.
 All rights reserved.